tasooshi/horrors/README.md

+# horrors

-`░▒▓ horrors ▓▒░ A micro-framework for writing attack scenarios starring multiple vulnerabilities`
+> A micro-framework for writing attack scenarios starring multiple vulnerabilities.

 ## About